3p10/Database-Systems-Project/README.md

 # Database-Systems-Project
-This is the final project of Basics of Database Systems held in LUT University, Finland.
+This is a repository of the final project of Basics of Database Systems held in LUT University, Finland.